 Service design and strategic design tweaks

-The introduction of an asynchronous on-demand training into this flow created an opportunity to adjust elements of the process.
-This training replaced in person training.
+The introduction of an asynchronous on-demand training into the onboarding process created an opportunity to prune, rewrite sections of the form, and re-chunk the whole flow.

 Edits to the flow:

 • Divided the on boarding process into chunks.

 • In each step content was re-organized in contextual chunks

 • Context as to why the organization requires personal information like birth date, emergency contact, and legal history.